 By Matthew Levine

-The previous was a snippet of what I did on my vacation.
-Once again, please read my next column for some more exciting events and happenings!
+The previous was a look at a travel author whose works are highly important to me for the reasons I have just mentioned.
+Once again, please check out my next column for more exciting events and happenings!

 Pennsylvania Coal Company Gravity Railroad